smaurice101/maadsbml/docs/source/finddist.rst

-Find The Best Distribution for Your Data
+Find The Best Distribution For Your Data
 =====================================

 MAADSBML has a powerful functionality to find the best distribution for your data.
 Meaning, it will apply analyse your data and iterate through